 Prerequisite: MA 314, College Geometry with a grade of C or higher and full standing as a student in the Teacher Education Program and senior standing at Athens State University.
 This course must be taken the semester prior to internship.
 (Offered in Fall and Spring only.)
 (LiveText required.)
 Field experience is required.
 Does not satisfy requirements for mathematics major, minor, or general studies.
 Senior methods portfolio must be submitted during this class.
 This course presents fundamental principles and techniques for the teaching and learning of secondary mathematics and is designed to prepare prospective secondary mathematics teachers to identify, cultivate, and display essential knowledge, skills, and attitudes necessary for the successful planning, teaching, and evaluating of middle and high school mathematics.
 The course also includes a study of selected topics in mathematics.
-Opportunities will be provided for the student to demonstrate techniques and methods of teaching various components of the secondary mathematics curriculum.

-- MA 461 Directed Study/Research in Mathematics.
+Opportunities will be provided for the student to demonstrate techniques and methods of teaching various components of the secondary mathematics curriculum. - MA 461 Directed Study/Research in Mathematics.
 1 Semester Hour.
 Prerequisite: Consent of instructor.

-To be offered on occasion of student demand or need. - MA 462 Directed Study/Research in Mathematics.
+- MA 462 Directed Study/Research in Mathematics.
 2 Semester Hours.
 Prerequisite: Consent of instructor.